VeriFactu Compliance in Spain

 Can I keep using my current invoicing platform?

-While most accounting platforms — including Xero and QuickBooks — do not currently offer native compliance with the new VeriFactu requirements, we have developed a fully integrated solution that bridges this gap.
-At Incwell, we are the only law firm in Spain that has internally implemented a working VeriFactu-compliant system, and the only accounting provider that has successfully connected Xero and QuickBooks with Spanish fiscal obligations.
+Most international accounting platforms — including Xero and QuickBooks — do not plan on offering native compliance with the new VeriFactu requirements.
+To get in front of this issue, we have developed a fully integrated solution that bridges this gap.
+At Strong Law / Incwell, we are the only law firm in Spain that has implemented a VeriFactu-compliant invoicing system, and the only accounting provider that has successfully connected Xero and QuickBooks with Spain's new fiscal and invoicing obligations.

 Through Tempo, our internal platform, we offer seamless data transformation that allows you to keep using your preferred cloud-based software without interruption.
 Our system automatically extracts your invoicing data from Xero or QuickBooks, generates the required QR codes, hash chains, and real-time traceability logs, and prepares it for submission to the AEAT as well as sending it back to your platform for QR-compliant invoices— all without needing to duplicate or re-enter your records.